steveseguin/fair-competition-platform-markets-act/README.md

 ## Section 3: Definitions
 In this Act:
-1. **"Market Platform"** means any physical or digital venue, including but not limited to app stores, e-commerce sites, and physical retail spaces, where multiple entities, including the controlling entity, offer goods or services.
+1. **"Market Platform":** Refers to any physical or digital venue, device, or ecosystem, including but not limited to app stores, e-commerce sites, physical retail spaces, electronic devices, and software ecosystems, where goods or services are offered or accessed.
+This includes platforms where a controlling entity and/or multiple third-party entities offer or sell goods or services, and platforms or devices where a controlling entity may offer exclusive goods, services, or functionalities.
-2. **"Controlling Entity"** refers to any person or entity that has control over a Market Platform.
+2. **"Controlling Entity"**: Refers to any person or entity that has control over a Market Platform.
-3. **"Competitor"** refers to any person or entity other than the controlling entity that offers or seeks to offer goods or services on the Market Platform.
+3. **"Competitor"**: Refers to any person or entity other than the controlling entity that offers or seeks to offer goods or services on the Market Platform.

 ## Section 4: Prohibition of Unfair Competitive Practices
 ### (a) General Prohibition: